 Youth learn about the varied purposes of presentations and how to tailor their presentations appropriately to fit their intentions.
 Beginners are encouraged to select simple topics with which they are extremely comfortable, so that the presentation process is the focus of their learning without the stress of learning about an unfamiliar topic.

 As youth progress and grow each year, they are challenged to try one of the more difficult types of presentations, to use more advanced technology in their presentations where appropriate, and to venture into unfamiliar topics or presentation styles.

 4-H members are encouraged to prepare and present their 4-H presentation in front of their primary 4-H Club.
 The presentation is not formally evaluated but rather used as practice to prepare for 4-H County Presentations.

 4-H members present in front of trained volunteer evaluators in a classroom style setting.
-Numerical scores are given by evaluators, and participation awards are given immediately after the event.
-Presenters who qualify based on age and score may be selected to advance to 4-H District Presentations.
+The focus is more on developing confidence rather than competition, though presenters may be selected to advance to 4-H District Presentations.

 Selected 4-H members from Southeast Counties take part in this event.
 Presentations are given in a public setting to trained volunteer evaluators.
 Numerical scores given by evaluators, and participation certificates are awarded immediately after the event.

 To learn more about this year's event including the in-person and virtual options and resources, view:

 Did you miss the virtual workshop on January 16?
 See the slides from the 4-H Public Presentations Overview